Songs of survival: vocal music by women POWs

 Vocal arrangement of Ravel's Bolero.

 Vocal orchestra music sung in a prison camp, 1943-1945.
-Includes the original manuscript scores, notes on performance, text of the spoken introduction at the first concert, and program lists.
+Includes the original manuscript scores, notes on performance, text of the spoken introduction at the first concert, and program lists, all held in the Department of Special Collections, Green Library.
 A photocopy is available for consultation in the Music Library.

 Song of survival.
 Volume 1 : for treble chorus, a capella.
 Published score.

 Song of survival: music in a prison camp, a women's vocal orchestra.
 Peninsula Women’s Chorus LP recorded in 1983.

 Songs of the spirit.
 Peninsula Women's Chorus CD recorded in 1998 includes works from the manuscript.

 An additional copy of Song of Survival is preserved in Green Library Special Collections, and includes a CD of the same name recorded by the Women's Choir of Haarlem, Holland, by Mirasound (399216), 1995.

 Betty Jeffrey.
 White coolies (London : Angus and Robertson, 1954).
 Served as the basis for the Paradise Road screenplay.